 The Difference between a Tech Co-Founder and a Tech Partner

 It should be clear now that a technical co-founder is a founding member of the company who has a share in the overall profit.
 They might not be the ones who have come up with the idea, but you have brought them in because they have the experience of bringing an idea to a product.
 It is because they have a strong track record working with similar companies or pieces of technology that are integral to your business plan.

 But, to develop a product, a tech co-founder alone cannot support you.
 It means; he/she can guide you with the strategies to build a successful product but still need to approach a team of developers to develop it.
 So, let me bring to your notice that you will have to hire a tech co-founder and also a team of developers, which can be costly.

-Here comes the specialty of hiring a tech partner like us:
+Here comes the speciality of hiring a tech partner like us:

-- We specialize in working with startup founders.
+- We specialise in working with startup founders.

 - We act as tech co-founder to help you choose the right set of technologies, and provides a team of tech experts with exposure to developing that type of product.